jmoore87/jmoore87/README.md

 - 👀 I’m interested in learning coding
 - 🌱 I’m currently learning AWS Solutions
 - 💞️ I’m looking to collaborate on anything
-- 📫 Reavh me via email
+- 📫 Reach me via email

 <!---
 jmoore87/jmoore87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.